Frequently Asked Questions

 Because of the risk for fires, we do not allow candles on our site.
 The only exception to this rule is that we do allow candles to be used in religious services, only for the duration of those services and not for decoration purposes.
 Battery operated candles are a great alternative option for added ambiance.
 We do allow sterno cans, but as with any open flame, require someone from your group or catering team must be responsible for watching them at all times.

-The City of Berkeley requires that an Amplified Sound Permit be obtained 30 days prior to all events with outdoor amplified music.
-Urban Adamah will obtain your Sound Permit once a contract is signed.
+Depending on time of day and level of amplification, the City of Berkeley may require that an Amplified Sound Permit be obtained 30 days prior to all events with outdoor amplified music.
+If it is required, Urban Adamah can obtain your Sound Permit once a contract is signed.
+If you would like to have amplified music at tour event, please discuss this with Ari Eisen.

 Yes, you may serve alcohol at your event.
 When serving alcohol, we require the rental group to be fully responsible for ensuring that no alcohol is consumed by any guests who are younger than the legal age for consuming alcohol; please be reminded that the legal drinking age in California is 21.
 You may not sell alcohol as part of your event.